 As per our marketing agencies guide, there are many different types of agency.
 They’ll specialise in services like market research, advertising, media planning and digital marketing.
 Plus, they’ll help you with related creative skills like copywriting, graphic design and photography.

 But to access these important skills, there’s always a cost.
 Agency fees and implementation costs, for example.
 And where there’s a cost, you need an evaluation process to make sure you get your money’s worth.
 That’s where marketing agency evaluation comes in.

 Marketing agency evaluation - formal

-They would outline this in the contract and / or the statement of work.
-In some businesses, you would employ an independent consultant to set-up and manage this evaluation process.
+Big companies usually have a formal marketing agency evaluation process.
+They outline this in the contract and statement of work.
+They often use independent consultants to manage this process.

 Marketing agency evaluation - informal

 The formal marketing agency evaluation process is a professional way to manage your agency relationship.
 It helps you have open and honest conversations with your agency.

 But it’s only effective AFTER you’ve worked with them for a while.
 And it takes time to decide the criteria, gather the feedback and review the outcomes.